akrueger/riskestimate/README.md

 riskestimate
 ============

-Monte Carlo generation to estimate future risk.
+Monte Carlo generation to estimate risk.

 For an example of output, please see: